Automating Connectivity Rule Validation in CI Pipelines for Utility Network GIS

 return errors

-# Build fast-lookup indices for asset validation
+# Step 3: build fast-lookup indices for asset and terminal validation.

 valid_asset_types: Dict[int, str] = {}